nikolascaban/Advanced-IAM-PowerShell-Automation-Labs/Lab-04-RBAC-Drift-Detection/README.md

 ## Lessons Learned

-This lab demonstrated that RBAC drift is the difference between approved access and actual access—not a special property applied to an account.
+This lab demonstrated that RBAC drift is the difference between approved access and actual access, not a special property applied to an account.

 The project also reinforced the importance of: